ferhimedamine/kms-vault/README.md

 KMS Vault
 =========

 A bash script for managing secrets encrypted / decrypted via AWS KMS.
-The origin of the script was a requirement to protect eyaml keys at rest in a masterless puppet environment.
+The origin of the script was a requirement to protect eyaml keys at rest in a masterless puppet environment and was inspired by this [kms-vault gist](https://gist.github.com/hassy/96256cfde707fed40714c02b64f8049e)

 The script has 3 operating modes: